-- Ask participants, "What are some of the things you have noticed as signs of someone who has difficulty hearing or no hearing at all?" - Then share the following diagram with them.
+- Ask participants, "What are some of the other signs of someone who has difficulty hearing or no hearing at all that you've noticed?" - Then share the following diagram with them.
 (Print a large photo of the following diagram or use the presentation visuals in Appendix A-13.)